dy/piezo/docs/r&d.md

 ### [x] loops can return a value: `(isActive(it): action(it))` - the last result of action is returned
   + useful for many loop cases where we need internal variable result.

 ## [x] ?
-Is there a way to multi-export without apparent `export` keyword for every function? -> export all by default
+Is there a way to multi-export without apparent `export` keyword for every function? -> export last items in a file.

   * ? maybe it's good there's apparent `export` indicator - easy to scan and in-place, compared to accumulated export at the end.
   → C++ exports implicitly function clauses.